Chapter 2: The Cracks

 Kote drew a breath.
 Let it out slowly.
 His hands found the bar again, palms flat, fingers spread, and Chronicler had the sudden sense that the man was drawing something up through the wood itself — strength or memory or simple stubbornness from the grain of the oak beneath his hands.

 “Yesterday I told you about the cracks,” Kote said.
 “About coming back from Vintas and finding the world different.
 Finding myself different.
-The Cthaeh’s words working through me like poison through blood.”
+The things the Cthaeh told me still in my head, changing the way I saw everything.”

 “You did.”